 Notre recette reste inchangée depuis sa création par le Père Théodore et nous souhaitons être transparents quant aux ingrédients qui composent nos bières.
 Nous les indiquons clairement sur nos étiquettes.
 Eau, malt d’orge, sucre, amidon de blé, houblon, levure et écorce d’orange amère.

-It refers to “our recipe” (so clearly, the brewery is talking) and that the ingredients are stated on the label – for France clearly this is so.
+It refers to “our recipe” (so clearly, the brewery is speaking) and that the ingredients are stated on the label – for France clearly this is so.
 Further, the ingredients are listed as water, barley malt, sugar, wheat starch, hops, yeast, and écorce d’orange amère, which means, bitter orange peel.

 On the same website, the description reads the same for Chimay Red.
 It doesn’t read the same for Chimay White Label (the Tripel), also on the website, so I don’t think the brewery devised one description that might apply to all beers of its range even though not all ingredients applied to each.